pasyanos/Voronoi-Tiles/README.md

 Rather than a linear interpolation, I make use of a [Unity animation curve](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/AnimationCurve.html).
 The values for the x and y axis are multiplied together then stored in the lookup table.
 Like the terrain type setting, the animation curve is exposed in the Unity editor, but cannot be changed in the build.

+Procedural tile generation proceeds as follows:
-First, each edge tile is filled in with water.
+- First, each edge tile is filled in with water.

-Next, for each internal tile, I sample a 2D Perlin noise texture to get a value in the range [0,1], then weigh it by the value stored in the look-up table.
+- Next, for each internal tile, I sample a 2D Perlin noise texture to get a value in the range [0,1], then weigh it by the value stored in the look-up table.
 I convert this value to an integer in the range [0, 100].
 Anything below 7 is a water tile.
 The range [7, 30) is a ground tile, [30, 45) is low hill, and anything 45 or above is a high mountain.

-Finally, in a second pass through every tile, I go through and change all ground tiles that have at least one water neighbor to shore tiles to give it even more of an island look.
+- Finally, in a second pass through every tile, I go through and change all ground tiles that have at least one water neighbor to shore tiles to give it even more of an island look.
 Hill or mountain tiles that border water will remain, to mimic the look of islands that have cliff edges, but it is unlikely.

+A 2D map of the underlying procedural tile map is displayed in the upper right corner when UI is toggled on (see the **User Manual** section).

 ### Step 2: Tile Center Manipulation